WATCH: Welsh Secretary Damns Bishop Over Anti-Tory Tweets

-The Welsh Secretary Simon Hart has fired back at a Bishop over her posting of a slew of anti-Tory tweets, including claims that Andrew RT Davies had promoted “a fascist slogan“, and that she could “never trust a Tory“.
+The Welsh Secretary Simon Hart has fired back at a Bishop for posting of a slew of anti-Tory tweets, including claims that Andrew RT Davies had promoted “a fascist slogan“, and that she could “never trust a Tory“.
 Her profile (since deleted, of course) also included “We are Remain” and “Get The Tories Out”…

 Reverend Dr. Joana Penberthy, the Bishop of St. David’s, has already faced a public backlash for her claims, with Chris Loder MP calling for her resignation and RT Davies labelling her views “divisive and intolerant“.
 Now the Welsh Secretary has also waded into the row with a furious response in today’s Welsh Affairs committee :

-Note: UPDATE: Guido has been forwarded the letter Chris Loder wrote to the Bishop, which can be read below.